 Types of CEP ear tips

-The soft viscoelastic foam easily conforms to the ear canal maintaining an acoustic seal and keeps the device in the ear.
+The soft viscoelastic foam easily conforms to the ear canal, maintaining an acoustic seal and keeps the device in the ear.

-You can use CEP ear tips for lightweight communication systems, audiology, high-noise environments, aviation, industrial, and even in medical use.
+You can use CEP ear tips for lightweight communication systems, audiology, high-noise environments, aviation, industrial, and even medical use.

-Maximum noise reduction: With longer length than standard ear tips, the tips create custom, deep in-ear fit that allows maximum noise isolation.
+Maximum noise reduction: With a longer length than standard ear tips, the tips create a custom, deep in-ear fit that allows maximum noise isolation.
 The actual NRR depends on the design of the communication design but on average, the pieces provide an NRR above 29 dB.